Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-All we need to do is to create a Table with personal details of employees; design a single Mail Merge Word Document with standard terms of the employment contract, link the Access table, with the Word Document, and insert the personal detail fields, wherever applicable to the document.
-Merge-print the document to the printer.
+All that’s required is to create a table containing employees’ personal details, design a single Mail Merge Word document with the standard terms of the employment contract, link the Access table to the Word document, and insert the personal detail fields wherever needed.
+Once set up, the document can be merged and printed directly to the printer.

-In MS-Access2007 part of this mail-merge action can be invoked by selecting a Table or Query to link with the Mail-Merge Document in Microsoft Word directly.
-You can link the Table/Query to an existing Word document or create a new document linked with the selected Table or Query.
-Let us create a sample document to understand how to do this from Microsoft Access2007.
+In MS Access 2007, part of this mail merge process can be initiated directly by selecting a table or query to link with the Mail Merge document in Microsoft Word.
+You can either connect the table/query to an existing Word document or create a new document linked to the selected data source.
+Let us create a sample document to see how this works in Microsoft Access 2007.

 Prepare for a Demo Run.